shy555tuna/discord_ai_bot/README.md

-Open Command Prompt and navigate to your project folder:
+Open Command Prompt and go to your folder:

 cd path\to\DiscordAIBot

-Run the bot:
+Run it:

 python bot.py

-If successful, you’ll see Logged on as <BotName>.
+If it’s all good, you’ll see Logged on as <BotName>.

 On Linux